Leonuraht/Claude_Shannon_Fly/README.md

 ## How this works

-1. This fly is a real fly brain scanned by google.
-2. The dataset maps bunch of neurons and synapses (connections between them)
+1. The dataset maps bunch of neurons and synapses (connections between them)
-3. we take the data and plug onto a neural net.
+2. we take the data and plug onto a neural net.
-4. we map the neurons , and since the dataset i use didnt have a explicit marking for motor or pain neuron we just send the pain with high intensity through a neuron with many connections to pass the signal eventually to the pain or motor neuron.
+3. we map the neurons , and since the dataset i use didnt have a explicit marking for motor or pain neuron we just send the pain with high intensity through a neuron with many connections to pass the signal eventually to the pain or motor neuron.
-5. this works beutifully causing the fly to search for the region which reduces the signal streangth which is the button.
+4. this works beutifully causing the fly to search for the region which reduces the signal streangth which is the button.
-6. And finally we 'kill' the fly.
+5. And finally we 'kill' the fly.

 https://github.com/Leonuraht/Claude_Shannon_Fly/raw/main/recording.mp4